galaxyproject/training-material/topics/climate/tutorials/ocean-variables/tutorial.md

 After a couple of minutes, your outputs should appear in your Galaxy history.

 # BONUS: Even more ODV

-You want to go even further and visualise your new netcdf data ?
+Do you want to go even further and visualise your new netcdf data?
 (Because this tutorial is fascinating and you want to keep reading ;))

 > <hands-on-title>Open your Netcdf data in ODV</hands-on-title>
 >  {% tool [Ocean Data View](interactive_tool_odv) %} with the following parameters: